 Review received from EJ of Vacaville on 18/12/2019

-You will be collected from the Airport and transfered to Echological Hotal in Comanja de Corona.
+You will be collected from the airport and transfered to the Echological Hotal in Comanja de Corona.
 Time to relax before dinner served in the restaurant then enjoy a comfortable ambiance around the bonfire.
 Overnight at the hotel.

 Breakfast at the hotel.
 Your horses will be ready to ride, today it is to Comanja Viejo approximately 2 hrs.
 This is a old ghost miner town, many years ago it was abandoned by the Spanish and Criollo settlers because of an attack by the Indian Chichimecas.
 They escaped and left behind the town which was deserted for many years.
 Now it is privately owned after being completely restored.
 You will be able to see the old coin house, the cemetery, the old municipality, the houses of the miners and settlers, there is also a mine you can go into it and visit.
 You will continue riding along trails and old roads, with nice views, places to canter heading to Comanja, approximately 2 hrs.
 You will ride through the town towards Hacienda La Ferreria, and visit a very old Farriery.
 There are beautiful gardens and this hacienda is full of history - a nice place to visit.